exponentsoftware/authentication-authorization-express/README.md

 Additional steps to do include:
 1. Setting up user roles and permissions
-2. Implementing a logout process
+2. Implementing a logout route
-3. Implementing a password reset system
+3. Implementing a password reset route
 4. Adding social media login
-5. Implementing two-factor authentication